DutchMaker/TTL-computer/Documentation/74xx-Assembly-Language.md

 	*i = 0x4000		# You can define address variables, which ST D *i 		# can be used in instructions that refer to an address.
 	LD A *i

+	LD B 0x45		# 8-bit addresses refer to zero page memory (256 bytes available).
+					# This example refers to 0xFE45.
+	                # See section on Memory Layout in this reference.

 	CALL example	# Jump to subroutine (with the ability to return).